-Welcome to July – mid summer, sun drenched days, and ripening fruits.
+Welcome to July – mid-summer, sun-drenched days, and ripening fruits.
 Veggies you’ll soon want to toss on the barbecue – with, or without meat.
 Open flame cooking makes all foods taste better, even some sweet fruits.
-Being kissed with real smoke vs. synthetic smoke flavoring sends a meal into another level of deliciousness.
-But there are flames that create smoke, and then there flames mingled with smoke.
+Being kissed with real smoke vs. synthetic smoke flavoring sends a meal to another level of deliciousness.
+But there are flames that create smoke, and then their flames mingled with smoke.
 What’s your open flame grilling method?

 For speed and action, that work night steak or fillet whipped up in haste kind of meal, you can’t beat the almost instant satisfaction of a gas grill.
 Compared to the flavor of the same foods cooked on the stove in your kitchen, it’s a taste sensation to be sure.
 As an added bonus there’s no pots or pans to scrub.

 Gas grilling is a real time saver.
 You turn a knob, let the rack heat for a few minutes, and you’re ready to roll, but… The smokiness is all from fat and sugars dripping into the gas flames, or an oil brushing that gives a slab of eggplant or zucchini a great browned finish.
 You might call this self-smoked and iron-browned.

 It’s really good, but more like dry frying on a perforated surface than traditional open flame grilling methods.
 Smoke caused by dripping fat and sugars is a pale facsimile of the real thing.

 You could have better with a little more time on hand.

 Every culture has its rendition of barbecue that harks back to the days when all cooked foods were only accomplished over wood fires.
 Gas is convenient, but it’s no substitute for wood-fired flavor.
 And here’s why: